rafig0/ubuntu-homelab-nas/README.md

 ## System Monitoring and SSH login

 ![htop](screenshots/htop-ssh.jpg)
-Here we can see the login screen for the SSH login and on the right htop processes that are currently running on the server.
+Here we can see the login screen for the SSH login and on the right htop processes that are currently running on the server

 ## Samba NAS Access